 The industry has received a set of recommendations for sustainable change from Samaritans - including more effective trauma support - to transform access to mental health in order to carve out a more inclusive culture and encourage staff to identify and discuss mental health at work.

-Olivia Cayley, Head of Rail Programme at Samaritans, said: “This study highlights the range of barriers that rail staff experience when it comes to opening up about their mental health and seeking support that provides them with the right tools to feel better.
-“We want leaders in the rail industry to recognise that change needs to happen now, with investment into mental health and wellbeing support to better protect staff, so people have the help when they need it most.”
+Olivia Cayley, Head of Rail Program at Samaritans, said: “This study highlights the range of barriers that rail staff experience when it comes to opening up about their mental health and seeking support that provides them with the right tools to feel better.
+“We want leaders in the rail industry to recognize that change needs to happen now, with investment into mental health and wellbeing support to better protect staff, so people have the help when they need it most.”

 Ruth Busby, People and Transformation Director at GWR and Network Rail Wales and Western, said: “The wellbeing of our colleagues is so important, and this study is a further sign of our commitment to promoting an environment that supports positive mental health and colleagues experiencing trauma or mental illness.”